+How will your project / event benefit the Narrogin community?
 Return some pride in our school to our NPS students.

-Out of school hours and vacation care currently uses our school as their base and they also use these toilet facilities with some children coming from other schools.

-We will endeavour to employ local tradespeople.
+Out of school hours and vacation care currently uses our school as their base ar they also use these toilet facilities with some children coming from other schools We will endeavour to employ local tradespeople.
 We will endeavour to purchase consumables locally.
 Improved physical and mental health of our students.

-September 2019

-October 2019

-If you are requesting cash, do you require the Community Chest funds prior to your proposed event / activity?

-To offset some of the cost from Mr Josh Wilkie's works.
+Estimated project start date September 2019 Estimated project completion date October 2019 PROJECT BUDGET DETAILS Is your request for cash or in-kind support?
+Cash If you are requesting cash, do you require the Community Chest funds prior proposed event / activity? ' to yo Yes No Please tell us how the Community Chest funds will be used To offset some of the cost from Mr Josh Wilkie's works.